 In the UK, intergenerational income inequality is growing.
 Millennials are at risk of becoming the first ever generation to record lower lifetime earnings than their predecessors.
 In parallel, their trust in traditional governance structures and their formal democratic participation are low.

 In the Arab world, soaring education, globalisation, the rise of social media and the Arab uprisings have laid a foundation for a very different generation of youth.
 They are highly educated, with a sense of ownership over their futures that their parents did not have.
 But they are frustrated that the current economic and governance framework can serve as obstructions to the future they imagine for themselves.

 In sub-Saharan Africa, under-employment and a chronic lack of jobs indicate that policy approaches must reach beyond employability, to provide an enabling environment in which young people can self-start and innovate.
 Their participation in the decisions that will facilitate or obstruct this is critical.

 In all of these contexts, youth can catalyse positive change or be a destabilising force.
 Youth need to be talked with, not at or about, and this will mean that governance structures, aid policies and programming will need to change in formative ways.

-This dialogue will also explore the nature of the gap between the futures that young people imagine for themselves and those that policy makers imagine for them.
-It will examine whether, how and in what settings young people are discussing and debating issues that matter to them, and how the social contract needs to change in response.
-It will look at existing models for youth engagement such as those adopted by the United Kingdom Government and other participating governments, the European Union and the United Nations, and will consider the approaches that provide appropriate and safe spaces for government and youth to work together.
-It will explore examples of some of the ways in which young people are taking positive collective action and consider the opportunities for government to engage with these.
+This dialogue also explored the nature of the gap between the futures that young people imagine for themselves and those that policy makers imagine for them.
+It examined whether, how and in what settings young people are discussing and debating issues that matter to them, and how the social contract needs to change in response.
+It looked at existing models for youth engagement such as those adopted by the United Kingdom Government and other participating governments, the European Union and the United Nations, and considered the approaches that provide appropriate and safe spaces for government and youth to work together.
+It explored examples of some of the ways in which young people are taking positive collective action and consider the opportunities for government to engage with these.